open-policy-agent/opa/docs/book/faq.md

 not p[x]
 ```

-## Java Web Tokens (JWTs)
+## JSON Web Tokens (JWTs)

-[Java Web Tokens (JWTs)](https://jwt.io/) is an industry standard for exchanging information between services.
-Often it's used to represent information about the users logged into a system.
+[JSON Web Tokens (JWTs)](https://jwt.io/) are an industry standard for exchanging information between services.
+Often they are used to represent information about the users logged into a system.
 OPA has special-purpose code for dealing with JWTs.

 All JWTs with OPA come in as strings.
 That string is a JSON Web Token encoded with JWS Compact Serialization.
 JWE and JWS JSON Serialization are not supported.